 Birth Injuries and Military Medical Malpractice

-Medical malpractice in the context of the military can look different than medical malpractice that occurs in regular civilian courts.
-These kinds of cases are conducted in front of a judge in federal court, rather than in front of a jury.
+Medical malpractice cases involving a military hospital or practitioner are conducted in front of a judge in federal court, rather than in front of a jury as in civilian courts.

-In military settings, there are a different set of regulations regarding who can and cannot bring a medical malpractice suit against a hospital or practitioner.
+In a military setting, there is a different set of regulations regarding who can and cannot pursue a medical malpractice suit.
 In order for a suit to succeed, clients must hire attorneys that have specific experience in handling military medical malpractice cases.

-- Active military personnel cannot sue under the FTCA due to a part of the law called the Feres Doctrine.
-If they receive poor-quality healthcare that results in an injury in a military hospital, it is considered to be an injury in the line of duty and they are barred from seeking compensation.
+- Active military personnel cannot sue under the FTCA due to the Feres Doctrine.
+If they receive poor-quality healthcare that results in an injury in a military hospital, it is considered to be an injury in the line of duty, and they are barred from seeking compensation.

-- Military personnel who had an injury while being treated at a hospital in a foreign country cannot sue, because the FTCA has a ‘foreign-country’ exclusion.
-This applied even if the servicemember was treated on a U.S. military base.
+- Military personnel who had an injury while being treated at a hospital in a foreign country cannot sue under the FTCA, because the FTCA has a ‘foreign-country’ exclusion.
+This applied even if the service member was treated on a U.S. military base.
 They can attempt to sue under the Military Claims Act or the Foreign Claims Act instead.

 - Non-active military personnel can sue, and the dependents of active-duty military personnel can also sue.